GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Your most unhappy customers are your greatest source of learning.
+> ### There's only one trick in software, and that is using a piece of software that's already been written.
 >
 > ~ *Bill Gates*